yash1th-yerra/Basic-BookMyShow-Backend-Design/README.md

 - The system must handle multiple concurrent requests and ensure **thread safety**, especially for operations like booking seats, processing payments, and updating seat statuses.
 - **Synchronization mechanisms** (e.g., synchronized blocks, locks) will be used to avoid race conditions in critical sections (e.g., booking tickets, updating seat availability).

+## Note : Following Non-Functional requirements are implemented in API bilding
 ### 2. **Scalability**
 - The system should be able to scale as more movies, multiplexes, and shows are added.
 - Though the system is in-memory, the architecture should allow for future extension to integrate with databases or external APIs.